owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 68.50    0.042059          84       500           clone
 ```

-# Getopts the small man
+# The KSH93 Getopts unknown feature

 A few month back, I wanted to use the `getopts` builtin in a script.
 As usual, I did _RTFM_.
 Here is the extract of the man page of ksh93 relative to the getopts function: